SpeedgoatIT/Send-GraphAPIEmail/README.md

 New-ApplicationAccessPolicy -AccessRight RestrictAccess -AppId "APPLICATIONID" -PolicyScopeGroupId "NAMEOFMAILENABLEDSECURITYGROUP" -Description "Restrict Application Registration for sending and reading email"
 ```

-### Conditional Access Policies
-To further harden the involved App Registration, we need to create a Conditional Acecss Polics that exclusively targets it.
-- Create a new Conditional Access Policy with the naming: AutomationAccountProtection-USECASE-Block-FromUnknownNetworks
-- Select "All Users"
-- Target Ressource: Selected Apps -> App Registration we created above
-- Conditions: Location = Any Location, our known networks excluded
-- Grant: Block access

-This policy makes it so, that every authentication request that goes towards the app registration which is not coming from our networks; Will be blocked.

 ## Usage
 Make sure you provide the values for the authentication part within the Script.
 These are: